garth-c/r_exploratory_classification_modeling/README.md

 ### H2O models

 This section build more sophisticated models than the last secion.
 I will now build a distributed random forest (DRF) model and a gradient boosting machine (GBM) model.
 In general, these models are more complicated than a tree learning model.
-These are also exploratory models so little effort was put into thier configuration.
-Also, I am using the H2O platform to develop these models which adds some complexity with the cluster set up process.
+These are also exploratory models so minimal effort was put into thier configuration.
+Also, I am using the H2O platform to develop these models which adds some complexity with the computing cluster set up process.

 The first section of this code for H2O is around house keeping and setting up the H2O cluster: